mbbu/16S_Accreditation/Dada2_report.md

 ```

 Approximately 11.6% of the reads were lost after trimming.
-Quality profiles of random samples were then plotted which confirmed an significant improve in quality hence the reads proceeded to further downstream processing.
+Quality profiles of random samples were plotted, which confirmed a significant quality improvement; hence the reads proceeded to further downstream processing.

 ### Figure 3.
 Quality Profiles for filtered forward reads ###